ravenbeakx/Dance-Cube-Layout-Keyboard-for-Malody/README.md

 I am using KiCad to build a 6 key Malody keyboard.
 This is not a skin, it's a physical mechanical keyborad that you can play Malody with.

 ## Required Materials

-In order for this to work, you need to get:

-Red Dragon Alien Key Cap and Switches
+Red Dragon Alien Key Cap and Switches or Kailh Big Switch

 Custom PCBs

 Find em on AliExpress or smth.
 I'll make a normal sized version after this XXL one.

 Custom casing is optional.

 ## License